adadouche/esigelec-ue-lsp/TP/08 - Import & Query Data in Hive.md

 Now that you have run successfully your first Hive SQL queries on the Sales Record data, let's try to write a Hive SQL query that will:

-- query 1 :
+- Query 1 : count the number of rows where the country is equal to `France`.

-  - count the number of rows where the country is equal to `France`
+  The result should have 1 column which count the number of entries where the country is equal to `France`.

-- query 2 :
-  - sum the total profit for item type "Baby Food" per region per country
+- Query 2 : sum the total profit for item type "Baby Food" per region per country

+  The result should have 3 columns which returns:

+   - region
-- query 3 :
+   - country
-  - sum the total profit for item type "Baby Food" per region per country
+   - the total profit sum only for item type "Baby Food" for the region &  country of the row

-  - sum the total profit for item type "Beverages" per region per country
+- Query 3 : sum the total profit for item type "Baby Food" & "Beverages" per region per country

+  The result should have 4 columns which returns:

+   - region
-- query 4 :
+   - country
+   - the total profit sum only for item type "Baby Food" for the region & country of the row
+   - the total profit sum only for item type "Beverages" for the region & country of the row

+  The goal is to compare if, in certain country, we are making more profit on Beverages than for Baby Food

-   - sum of total profit for item type "Baby Food" per region per country
+- Query 4 : sum the total profit for item type "Baby Food" per region per country, sum the total profit for item type "Baby Food" per region & the count of countries in the region

+   The result should have 5 columns which returns:

+    - region
+    - country
+    - the total profit sum only for item type "Baby Food" for the region & country of the row
-   - sum of total profit for item type "Baby Food" per region
+    - the total profit sum only for item type "Baby Food" for the region of the row
-   - count of country per region
+    - the count of countries for the region of the row

 ### Hint